fabie37/Bevali/timelog.md

 * *0.5 hours* Created CI/CD pipeline for testing when pushing to repository.
 * *0.5 hours* Created blockchain class to manage blockchain state.

+### 26 Oct 2021

+* *2 hours* Updated blockchain class to check for chain integrity.
+Unit tests were also provided.
+* *0.5 hours* Debugged issues with pipeline and failed builds.